 Your $125 volunteer fee offsets the cost of food, a volunteer t-shirt, instruction, and helps support our Youth Internships.
 We provide volunteers with a full day of training from our professional crew to prepare everyone for a week packed with sailing, fishing, teaching, learning and fun.

 In addition to teaching, we depend on our volunteers help with chores, sailing, and public relations.
 You must be at least 18 years of age to volunteer, be in reasonably good physical health, and be able to commit to a full week on board the boat.
 If you are under 18 and interested in sailing, please explore our Youth Internships and Youth Empowerment Programs.
 Volunteering aboard the boat may not be for everyone: living conditions are rustic, privacy is limited and our work days are long.

 Memories of sleeping ondeck under the stars, sailing through the Highlands, catching a fish and singing chanties with kids are what keep our volunteers returning year after year.

 Volunteer Application (online form) 200 word limit on answers

-If you are interested in spending an unfogettable week sailing and teaching aboard Clearwater or the Mystic Whaler, fill out an application and one of our eduators will call you back for a short interview.
+If you are interested in spending an unforgettable week sailing and teaching aboard Clearwater or the Mystic Whaler, fill out an application and one of our educators will call you back for a short interview.

-Check out our volunteer resource page for information about our schedule, dock directions, what to pack and lots of education materials.
+Check out our volunteer resource page for information about our schedule, dock directions, what to pack, and lots of education materials.
 An onboard volunteer week is an education program itself and you will have a lot to learn!
-Volunteers teach to young people and adults on topics ranging from history and ecology to water chemistry and navigation.
-We will review our teaching materials during the training day, but a well prepared volunteer raises the quality of our educational sails.
+Volunteers teach young people and adults, covering topics ranging from history and ecology to water chemistry and navigation.
+We will review our teaching materials during the training day, but a well-prepared volunteer raises the quality of our educational sails.
 Get ready for an amazing week on the Hudson River!